guloncu/doc-template/README.rst

 * .github/workflows/sphinx-build.yml
    * git clone https://github.com/open-ephys/doc-template.git # change to your repo

+If you are using this template for your own device outside of Open Ephys you will need to edit more of the conf.py file.

 Building remotely
 *************************************************
 Pushing to the main branch of the repo triggers GitHub Actions.
 Gh-actions will generate a virtual environment, build the HTML pages, and then commit and push these to the 'gh-pages' branch, by following the instructions under .github/workflows/sphinx-build.
 Finally, if under repo settings gh pages is enabled and points to 'gh-pages/docs, the docs site will be generated.

 Building locally
 *************************************************
-Building HTML files locally allows you to preview changes.
+Building HTML files locally allows you to preview changes before updating the live site.
+We recommend working with 'virtual environments' in which you can install the (versions of the) python packages that the site needs, without messing up your own installs.
+Here's how:

 With pipenv (recommended)
 -------------------------------------------------